michaelcpuckett/express-worker-router/README.md

 ### Static File Handling

-Static files in the `public` directory are cached and served by the service worker.
+Static files in the `src/app` directory are cached and served by the service worker.

 ## Installation

-The repository needs to be set up with a specific directory structure.
+After running `npm install swarf --save`, create a `src\app` folder.
+The folders inside are used to define the routes.
+Folders can be nested.
+The `page.tsx` file inside each folder is the component that renders the body of the page.

 Base the directory structure on the
 [starter kit](https://github.com/michaelcpuckett/sw-app-router-starter).